Knowledge and Innovation: 21 Innovation Principles That Benefit from a KM Perspective

 The business, its objectives and its mission create constraints and expectations which flow throughout the organization.
 When looking to innovate, don’t add additional constraints or expectations.
 When an idea emerges that needs to be productionized or launched, the organizational infrastructure can then reassert itself.

-8. Business expertise.
+8. Develop business expertise.
 Innovation does require business expertise, and that starts with a definition of the expertise required for a particular project.
 Each project requires its own expertise definition so we won’t go into detail here, but early in the project ask, What will people need to know about technology, processes, regulations, etc. to succeed in this project?
 Even if an innovation proves wildly disruptive, it will need to be launched and nurtured into the existing world, and people who know, for instance, how to launch and market a product, will bring valuable expertise to the project.
+Knowledge component: create a knowledge inventory for what the business needs to know in order to be successful.
+Set time and quality goals for each item.
+Engage in programs and hiring that moves the organization to its goals.

 9. Defend against scope creep.
 Projects that get too big before their time typically fail because there are too many things to do and not enough time, money or people.
-Innovative projects often don’t deliver anything like the legendary innovations that become commonplace.
+Innovative projects often don’t deliver anything like the legendary innovations that have become commonplace.
 Early computers, early cellular phones and early online shopping experiences differ by orders of magnitude from current offerings.
-Innovation should not seek the end product, but the disruptive idea that creates room for the idea to evolve.
+Innovation should not seek the disruptive end product at the outset, but the disruptive idea that creates room for the idea to evolve.
+Knowledge component: take time to develop an innovation environment maps as context for the innovation investment.
+Know where a project’s edges are before the team reaches them.

 13. Mine the past and the present (orthogonally).
 Many ideas already exist, or at least pieces of them do.
 This isn’t a case of ignoring the past means reliving it, it means reinventing—and that means wasting time.
 Good innovation leverages existing ideas when it makes sense.
 Pride of ownership and doing everything from scratch may lead to something more integrated or more elegant, but in the meantime, the competition is combining and recombining existing ideas into an innovation that may be enough to create the space for evolution.

 20. Bet everything.
-Knowledge management implies the building of an execution model.
-It implies knowing where you want to go, even if you aren’t sure of the path or the ultimately deliverable at the destination.
-It also suggests that individuals and teams know how deep their resources go and how far they are willing to stretch those resources.
-Innovators often say they are will to “bet everything” on something they believe in.
+Knowledge management implies the eventual building of an execution model for any innovation, be it process, product or service.
+Employing knowledge management implies knowing where you want to go, even if you aren’t sure of the path or the ultimate deliverable at the destination.
+KM also suggests that individuals and teams know how deep their resources go and how far they are willing to stretch those resources.
+Innovators often say they are willing to “bet everything” on something they believe in.
 Each individual needs to understand personally what everything means.
+Knowledge component: collaborative develop a list of how far people are willing to go for a project.

 Learn how to innovate (and teach others)